What is an ACVM?

 In this situation:

-- post-harvest treatments are generally to control pests or infestations of raw primary produce.
+- "post-harvest treatments" generally control pests or infestations of raw primary produce.
 The scope of post-harvest treatments depends on the industry sector.

 - veterinary medicines – substances used for animals, including companion animals